IndraniBorra/LoanApprovalClassification/README.md

 | credit_score                   | Credit score of the person                       | Integer     |
 | previous_loan_defaults_on_file | Indicator of previous loan defaults              | Categorical |
 | loan_status (target variable)  | Loan approval status: 1 = approved; 0 = rejected | Integer     |

+Classification Model:
+1. Logistic Regression
+2. Decision Tree
+3. Random Forest
+4. XGBoost
+5. SVM
+6. KNN
+7. Naive Bayes
+8. AdaBoost
+9. Gradient Boosting
+10. Neural Network

+###Project Type :
+Take a specific problem, pose it as a machine learning problem (classification, regression, clustering, ..), train a ML model and study its performance.

+###Project implementation would have the following characteristics:
+• Pick the dataset from a good online source.
+• A good study of the characteristics and properties of the dataset.
+• A decent amount of introductory data analysis done (correlations, label and feature distributions, missing values, imbalance, mean/variance of features, etc.)
+• A comprehensive evaluation of different ML algorithms (linear models, decision trees, boosted trees and random forests, neural networks, etc.)
+• Use of meaningful evaluation metrics
+• An analysis of what works and what does not work
+• Lessons Learnt from the Project and How the project helped you.